dmlc/dgl/examples/pytorch/ogb_lsc/MAG240M/README.md

     --full-preprocess-path ./full.npy
 ```

+The validation accuracy is 0.701.
+We do not have ground truth test labels so we do not report
+test accuracy.

 ## Hardware configurations

 We successfully run 8 experiments in parallel on an AWS p4d.24x large instance with the preprocessed feature